TechNickAI/AICodeBot/README.md

 ### AI-Assisted Debugging

 `aicodebot debug $command` will run the command and capture the log message.
 It will pass the error message, stack trace, command output, etc. to the AI and respond with some suggestions on how to fix it.
-It saves a trip to stackoverflow in a separate window, allowing you to stay in terminal with all the context.
+It saves a trip to Stack Overflow in a separate window, allowing you to stay in terminal with all the context.

 [![PyPI version](https://badge.fury.io/py/aicodebot.svg?0.6.2)](https://badge.fury.io/py/aicodebot)